msindwan/reduxion/README.md

 export default MyAction;
 ```

-Reducers with functions named `MyAction` will be called with data returned from the action.
+When added to a store, reducers with functions named `MyAction` will be called with data returned from the action.

 ### Reducer